zouxuanwu/zouxuanwu.github.io/course-planner/README.md

 Weights are adjustable and designed to be interpretable rather than opaque.

-# Building Weighted Topic Representation
+# Building Weighted Topic Representation and Interest Profile

 Instead of modeling course topics as binary labels, this project represents each course using a weighted topic distribution.
 Each topic weight reflects the relative instructional emphasis of the course and the weights for a course approximately sum to 1.